Treatment as Prevention for the Uninfected

 Weill Cornell Medical College

-Roy M. (Trip) Gulick is Professor of Medicine and Chief of the Division of Infectious Diseases at Weill Medical College of Cornell University, and Attending Physician at the New York Presbyterian Hospital in New York City.
-Dr. Gulick’s research interests include designing, conducting and analyzing clinical trials to refine antiretroviral therapy strategies for HIV treatment and prevention and assess antiretroviral agents with new mechanisms of action.
+Trip Gulick is board certified in internal medicine and infectious diseases.
+His research interests include designing, conducting and analyzing clinical trials to refine antiretroviral therapy strategies for HIV treatment and prevention and assess antiretroviral agents with new mechanisms of action.
 He currently serves as Principal Investigator of the Cornell-New Jersey HIV Clinical Trials Unit of the AIDS Clinical Trials Group (ACTG), sponsored by the U.S. National Institutes of Health.
-He also serves as the Co-Chair of the U.S. Department of Health and Human Services (DHHS) Panel on Clinical Practices for Treatment of HIV Infection, a Member of the NIH Office of AIDS Research Advisory Committee (OARAC), a Board Member of the International Antiviral Society-USA, and previously served as a Member and as Chairman of the Antiviral Drugs Advisory Committee of the U.S. Food and Drug Administration (FDA).
+Dr. Gulick also serves as the Co-Chair of the U.S. Department of Health and Human Services (DHHS) Panel on Clinical Practices for Treatment of HIV Infection, a Member of the NIH Office of AIDS Research Advisory Committee (OARAC), a Board Member of the International Antiviral Society-USA, and previously served as a Member and as Chairman of the Antiviral Drugs Advisory Committee of the U.S. Food and Drug Administration (FDA).
 He is a Member of the American Society of Clinical Investigation, the Association of American Physicians, International AIDS Society, and the Infectious Diseases Society of America, and has presented at national and international meetings and published widely.

 Crystal Fuller, PhD, MPH is Associate Professor of Epidemiology at the Mailman School of Public Health Columbia University.
 Dr. Fuller received her PhD in Infectious Disease Epidemiology from Johns Hopkins University School of Public Health and her MPH from Tulane University School of Public Health.
 Dr. Fuller has conducted several HIV prevention and structural intervention research in the low-income marginalized populations in urban communities and is the author of numerous articles published in peer-reviewed journals.